workshopweekend/arcbot/project/hardware.md

 * Clothespin.
 * Felt-tip pen.
 * Zipties (optional).
+* Hot glue gun (optional).

 Additionally, you'll need something to mount your drawing medium on, such as MDF (medium-density fiberboard), likely available at your local hardware or art supply store.

 ## Mechanical

+0. Make sure your servos are in the middle of their range.

 1. Pick a large plastic horn (these probably came with your servo) and screw it into your servo.